Sit less and sleep more: We can all agree that this rule of thumb could help benefit us in some way or another.

-And yet, how many of us sit all day?
+Yet, how many of us sit all day?
 How many of us don’t get enough sleep?
-Instead we stay up late on social media, constantly staring at blue light or even filtered light.
-We sit at our desks and say “I’ll incorporate that treadmill desk someday.”
-Well, our habits determine who we are and who we become.
-If you don’t start now, you likely never will.
+Instead we stay up late on social media, constantly staring at a blue light.
+However, changing these daily habits can be crucial to improving our overall health.

-Let’s start this argument with a mere observation from our evolution.
+Let’s start this “sit less and sleep more” discussion with a mere observation from evolution.
 Did we sit for long periods of time?
 It’s possible.
 However, without chairs, we may have just used the ground, which is inherently less comfortable.
 So, it stands to reason that maybe we sat less than we currently do.
-In fact, I’d venture to guess that wasn’t possible until now to sit as much as we currently do.
+In fact, I’d venture to guess that it wasn’t possible, until now, to sit as much as we currently do.

 And yet, how many of us hate sitting in an office all day?
-We placate our unhappiness with rewarding foods and die to get outside.
-That is, until all that junk food has made us not want to do much of anything.
-Then we slowly become diseased.
-Does this sound like a modern day parable?
+We placate our unhappiness with rewarding foods throughout the day and plan of evening activities after work.
+But what happens when all that snacking finally catches up to us?
+It leaves us feeling sluggish and not wanting to do much of anything.

 Before we sat all the time, we had lower rates of obsessive-compulsive disorder, diabetes, obesity, divorce, and a host of other negative societal ills.
-We used to play outside quite a bit as children, and yet now kids sit more than ever indoors and staring at screens.
-Even as adults, to be truly “successful” sometimes you must log 60 hour weeks, looking at a screen and sitting down.
+We used to play outside quite a bit as children, and yet, now kids sit more indoors and staring at screens than ever before.
+Even for adults to be truly “successful” sometimes, they typically log in 60 hour weeks looking at a screens while sitting down.

-What is alarming is that we are currently sitting for more than HALF of our time (while awake)!
-Let’s break that number down into a real day.
-Sleeping for (hopefully) 8 hours – we’ll tackle that soon.
-That leaves us with 16 hours of awake time.
-That means that for over 8 hours per day – we’re sitting.
-So, of the 24 hours in a day, we are lying down, or sitting for…16 hours, or more.
-Does that sound like a good idea?
+It’s alarming to know we are currently sitting more than half the time we’re awake.
+(1) Let’s break that number down into real day numbers.
+Sleeping for 8 hours leaves us with 16 hours of awake time.
+That means for over 8 hours per day, we’re sitting.
+So, of the 24 hours in a day, we’re lying down or sitting for 16 hours or more.

-In fact, researchers found that sitting, simply sitting, made you more likely to die from ANY cause.
-They also noted that breaking up your periods of sitting (taking frequent breaks, moving around, etc.) lowered the risk.
+In fact, researchers found that sitting made you more likely to die from multiple causes.
+(2) They also noted that taking frequent breaks and moving around more frequently lowered this risk.

 We’re All Exhausted